mike99mac/zlma/README.md

 ## Upgrade Python

 This step is optional.
-Python must be at level 3.10 or greater because zlma code uses ``match/case`` statements.
+Python must be at level 3.10 or greater because zlma code uses ``match/case`` statements which are not supported in Python 3.9 or earlier.
 AlmaLinux 9.4 ships with a base Python version of 3.9.

 To install Python 3.11, perform the following steps.